3 World Trade Center: Site redevelopment

+3 World Trade Center's design as originally revealed in September 2006, with expressed cross-bracing and four spires.

 Larry Silverstein had leased the original World Trade Center from the PANYNJ in July 2001.
 His company Silverstein Properties continued to pay rent on the site even after the September 11 attacks.
 In the months following the attacks, architects and urban planning experts held meetings and forums to discuss ideas for rebuilding the site.
 The architect Daniel Libeskind won a competition to design the master plan for the new World Trade Center in February 2003.
 The master plan included five towers, a 9/11 memorial, and a transportation hub.
 By July 2004, two towers were planned on the southeast corner of the site: the 62-story 3 World Trade Center and the 58-story 4 World Trade Center.
 The plans were delayed due to disputes over who would redevelop the five towers.
 The PANYNJ and Silverstein ultimately reached an agreement in 2006.
 Silverstein Properties ceded the rights to develop 1 and 5 WTC in exchange for financing with Liberty Bonds for 2, 3, and 4 WTC.

 British architect Richard Rogers of Rogers Stirk Harbour + Partners was hired to design the new 3 World Trade Center, on the eastern part of the World Trade Center site at 175 Greenwich Street, in May 2006.
 Additionally, Norman Foster and Fumihiko Maki were selected as the architects for 2 and 4 World Trade Center, respectively.
 The plans for 2, 3, and 4 World Trade Center were announced in September 2006.
 3 World Trade Center would be a 71-story, 1155 ft building with diagonal bracing on its facade for structural reinforcement.
 The tentative plans also called for four spires, one at each corner, rising 100 ft above the flat roof.
 The building would have contained 133,000 ft2 of retail space in its base; five trading floors; and 2.1 e6ft2 of offices across 54 stories.
 The lowest stories of 3 World Trade Center and several neighboring buildings would be part of a rebuilt Westfield World Trade Center Mall.

 As part of the project, Cortlandt Street (which had been closed to make way for the original World Trade Center) was planned to be rebuilt between 3 and 4 WTC.
 The plans for Cortlandt Street affected the design of the lower stories of both 3 and 4 WTC, as one of the proposals called for an enclosed shopping atrium along the path of Cortlandt Street, connecting the two buildings.
 The street was eventually rebuilt as an outdoor path.
 Final designs for 2, 3, and 4 WTC were announced in September 2007.
 The three buildings would comprise the commercial eastern portion of the new World Trade Center, contrasting with the memorial in the complex's western section.
 At the time, construction of 3 WTC was planned to begin in January 2008.
 As part of its agreement with the PANYNJ, Silverstein Properties was obliged to complete 3 and 4 WTC by the end of 2011.